0x20bf-org/gpg4usb-website/faq.md

 # FAQ

-## gpg4usb does not run from usb on linux
+## gpg4usb does not run from usb flash drive on linux

-new distries don't allow running from usb ...
+Current linux distributions don't allow running from usb flash drive formmated with FAT

-## gpg4usb does not start on 64bit linux
+## Sometimes gpg4usb does not start on 64bit linux

-you need 32 bit libraries, on debian based system this could be installed with
+You need 32 bit libraries.

+On debian based system these could be installed with

         apt-get install ia32-libs

+On suse these could be installed with

+        zypper install 32bit

+On Red Hat distributions these could be installed with

+        yum install glibc.i686